We’ve all been there: We get a new gym membership, sign up for a class, buy an e-book—and then don’t use it.

 If you want to actually put that class or gym pass to use, get that project done, or finally read that e-book, here are some suggestions I’ve found that can help in achieving goals:

-- Know that you probably only have 3 to 4 hours a day of productive time to get important work done.
+- Know that you probably only have 3 to 4 hours per day of productive time to get important work finished.
 The rest of the time is spent on sleeping, eating, personal maintenance, transportation, meetings, calls, emails, distractions, errands, shopping, cooking, taking care of kids, and so on.

-- Estimate what you can do in that limited window of time—for example, exercise, writing, reading, learning, or maybe a few important tasks.
+- Estimate what you can do in that limited window of time—exercise, writing, reading, learning, or maybe a few important tasks.

 - Now cut out half of those activities.
 The things you want to do are going to take twice as long as you think they will.
-If you have some time left over, bonus!
+If you have some time left over, consider it a bonus!
 Use that time not on distractions, but on the tasks you cut out.

 - If you want more productive time, cut out some distractions, such as TV watching time or internet surfing.
-But you’ll probably only be able to add another hour a day.
+But you’ll probably only be able to add another hour each day by doing so.

 - Set up a good environment for each project you want to complete—if you want to learn guitar, have some accountability and support, even if that means finding someone to practice with online.
 Set deadlines and have people count on you to get your project done.
 Go someplace where you won’t have any distractions.